run-ai/docs/docs/Administrator/Miscellaneous-/Launch-Workloads-using-Rancher-User-Interface.md

 ## <span style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">Terminology</span>

 <ul><li>
 <font face="-apple-system, BlinkMacSystemFont, Segoe UI, Helvetica, Arial, sans-serif">Kubernetes <strong>Job</strong> - equivalent to the above definition of a Train workload.
-A Job has a </font>distinctive<font face="-apple-system, BlinkMacSystemFont, Segoe UI, Helvetica, Arial, sans-serif">&nbsp;"end" at which time the job is either "Completed" or "Failed"</font>
+A Job has a </font>distinctive<font face="-apple-system, BlinkMacSystemFont, Segoe UI, Helvetica, Arial, sans-serif"> "end" at which time the job is either "Completed" or "Failed"</font>
-</li><li>Kubernetes <strong>StatefulSet</strong> -&nbsp;&nbsp;<font face="-apple-system, BlinkMacSystemFont, Segoe UI, Helvetica, Arial, sans-serif">equivalent to the above definition of Build workload.
+</li><li>Kubernetes <strong>StatefulSet</strong> -  <font face="-apple-system, BlinkMacSystemFont, Segoe UI, Helvetica, Arial, sans-serif">equivalent to the above definition of Build workload.
 Suited for interactive sessions in which state is important in the sense that data not stored on a shared volume is gone when the session ends.
 StatefulSets must be manually stopped</font>
 </li><li>Kubernetes <strong>Labels</strong> - a method to add key-value pairs to a workload</li><li>Kubernetes <strong>Node</strong> - a physical machine</li><li>Kubernetes <strong>Scheduler</strong> - the software that determines which Workload to start on which node.
-Run:AI provides a custom scheduler named&nbsp;<strong>runai-scheduler</strong>
+Run:AI provides a custom scheduler named <strong>runai-scheduler</strong>
 </li><li>
 <strong>Run:AI</strong> <strong>Project</strong>.
 The Run:AI scheduler schedules computing resources by associating Workloads with "Run:AI projects" (not to be confused with Rancher Projects).
 <ul>